Somatic Breathwork

 Disclaimer:

-It isn’t about fixing or forcing.
-It’s about creating space to feel what’s real, in your own time and in your own way.
+We do not practice breathwork as a way to fix or force.
+We create space to feel what’s real, in your own time and in your own way.

 As the breath deepens, the mind begins to slow.
 We move from thinking about life to actually being in it.
 New insights often arise that are not forced, but felt.
 Breathwork can help loosen the grip of old thought patterns and create space for clarity, focus, and intuitive knowing.